emmett-framework/emmett/docs/upgrading.md

 weppy 0.4 introduces a lot of major changes that break backward compatibility on the `DAL`, `Auth`, validation and forms modules among all the prior versions.
 These changes are a consequence of the introduction of a real ORM inside weppy (while prior versions just had a layer of abstraction over the database).

-Please also keep in mind that weppy 0.4 **dropped support for python 2.6.x**.
+Please also keep in mind that weppy 0.4 **dropped support of python 2.6.x**.
 Please upgrade your python interpreter to 2.7.

 Next paragraphs describe the relevant changes for your application in order to upgrade the code from weppy 0.3.